-U.S., UK, France strike Syria in first coordinated action against Assad
+U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 But a U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates Assad has not stopped making, importing, storing or using chemical weapons, including chlorine.
 The official said this could require a more sustained U.S. air and naval presence.

-The U.S., British and French leaders all face domestic political issues over the decision to use force in Syria.
+The U.S., British and French leaders all face domestic political issues surrounding the decision to use force in Syria.

 Trump has been leery of U.S. military involvement in the Middle East, and is eager to withdraw roughly 2,000 troops in Syria taking part in the campaign against Islamic State.

 “America does not seek an indefinite presence in Syria, under no circumstances,” Trump said in his address.
-“The purpose of our actions tonight is to establish a strong deterrent against the production, spread and use of chemical weapons.”

 Trump has tried to build good relations with Russian President Vladimir Putin.
-A prosecutor is investigating whether Trump’s campaign colluded with Moscow in illegal efforts to help him get elected, which Trump calls a witch hunt.
+A prosecutor is investigating whether Trump’s campaign colluded with Moscow in illegal efforts to help him get elected, an investigation Trump calls a witch hunt.

-“To Iran and to Russia, I ask, what kind of a nation wants to be associated with the mass murder of innocent men, women and children?”
-Trump said in his address.

-In Britain, May’s decision to order strikes without consulting parliament overturned an arrangement in place since the 2003 invasion of Iraq.
-Her predecessor David Cameron was damaged politically when he lost a vote in the House of Commons on whether to bomb Syria.
+In Britain, May’s decision to strike without consulting parliament overturns an arrangement in place since the 2003 invasion of Iraq.
+Her predecessor David Cameron was politically hurt when he lost a parliamentary vote on whether to bomb Syria.

 Britain has led international condemnation of Russia, persuading more than 20 countries to expel Russian diplomats, over the poisoning with a nerve agent of a former Russian spy in England last month.
 May made clear that case was part of her calculus in ordering retaliation for chemical weapons in Syria.